A group of sugarcane farmers have filed a new application to have the Mumias Sugar Company case be heard by more than one judge.

 At the same time, a new round of battle has emerged over the operations of Mumias Sugar days after Ugandan Miller Sarrai Group started running the ailing miller.

 Justice Wilfrida Okwany ordered Sarrai to close Mumias but the firm says that her orders are conflicting those of the Court of Appeal that suspended earlier orders by Justice Alfred Mabeya.
 According to Gichaba, the orders by the Court of Appeal take precedent of the orders by the Commercial Court.

-The new battle pits Jaqueline Kimeto against Sarrai which she accuses of starting to run Mumias despite court orders issued by Justice Mabeya cancelling the 20-year lease granted to Sarrai by KCB Bank receiver manager Ramana Rao.
+The new battle pits Jaqueline Kimeto against Sarrai which she accuses of starting to run Mumias despite court orders issued by Justice Mabeya canceling the 20-year lease granted to Sarrai by KCB Bank receiver manager Ramana Rao.